gpstar81/GPStar-proton-pack/OPERATION.md

 - Pressing both the Intensify and Barrel Wing Button at the same time enables the "Cross the Streams" (CTS) audio and visual effects.
 Releasing one of the 2 firing buttons will continue these effects.
 	- With Cross The Streams Mix, you need to hold both the Intensify and Barrel Wing Button at the same time.
 Releasing the Barrel Wing Button will end crossing the streams but continue firing a regular proton stream, and releasing Intensify will end firing completely.

-To enable Cross The Streams (CTS) or Cross The Streams Mix (CTS Mix) mode by default, please see the [Advanced Configuration](ADVCONFIG.md) guide, otherwise these can be accessed from the Wand Settings Menu System.
+To enable Cross The Streams (CTS) or Cross The Streams Mix (CTS Mix) mode by default, you can set this setting from the Wand Settings Menu System.

-## Wand Settings Menu System
+## Wand Settings Menu Systems
 ![](images/OperationNeutrona9.jpg)

 ### Entering The Menu System